H. G. Wells: Writer

-As soon as the magic trick has been done the whole business of the fantasy writer is to keep everything else human and real.
-Touches of prosaic detail are imperative and a rigorous adherence to the hypothesis.
-Any extra fantasy outside the cardinal assumption immediately gives a touch of irresponsible silliness to the invention.

 Dr. Griffin / The Invisible Man is a brilliant research scientist who discovers a method of invisibility, but finds himself unable to reverse the process.
 An enthusiast of random and irresponsible violence, Griffin has become an iconic character in horror fiction.
 The Island of Doctor Moreau sees a shipwrecked man left on the island home of Doctor Moreau, a mad scientist who creates human-like hybrid beings from animals via vivisection.
 The earliest depiction of uplift, the novel deals with a number of philosophical themes, including pain and cruelty, moral responsibility, human identity, and human interference with nature.
 In The First Men in the Moon Wells used the idea of radio communication between astronomical objects, a plot point inspired by Nikola Tesla's claim that he had received radio signals from Mars.
 In addition to science fiction, Wells produced work dealing with mythological beings like an angel in The Wonderful Visit (1895) and a mermaid in The Sea Lady (1902).